perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 exit gossip with ctrl + c

-create keys.
+now create keys.

 RPCs use throw away keys.
 These keys allow and RPC to be fully functional but do not need funds and do not need to be saved (because you can just make new ones if you need to ).
 You do not need to set a password for the keys.
 No need to copy seed phrases.
-You do not need a wallet-keypair if just RPC.
+You do not need a wallet-keypair if just RPC. **Do not move SOL into these wallets.
+This is not a validator**
 ```
 solana-keygen new -o ~/validator-keypair.json